rbitr/llm.f90/README.md

 This is based on llama2.c by Andrej Karpathy https://github.com/karpathy/llama2.c It's based on a version of the code circa July 28, 2023.
 The project has since become way more complicated.

+## What

+LLaMA2 type LLM inference architecture implemented as a single Fortran file.
+The toy model uses the "Tiny Stories" checkpoint from the llama2.c project, and reproduces those results.

 ## Why

 I saw a discussion last week about Fotran and realized I had never used it and it looked interesting: https://news.ycombinator.com/item?id=37295144